co-mmer/aaa-mockmvc/README.md

 ### Retrieve Response as String

-This method retrieves the content of the HTTP response as a String.
+In this example, the response is retrieved as a plain string using the `answerAsString()` method.
+This
+method is ideal when the response data is plain text or JSON that will be processed separately, without needing deserialization into a specific object.

 ```
  var answer = get()